 June 11, 2010

-An incredible genetic circumstance creates a unique DNA puzzle.
+An incredible genetic circumstance creates a unique DNA puzzle: a chimeric horse.

 This is the second of a two-part story.
 Need to review Part 1?

 In genetics, a chimera is an individual formed from two different cell lines.
 Scientists believe that it happens when two nonidentical twin embyos (fertilized eggs) fuse into one embryo very early in their development.